microsoft/vscode-iot-workbench/README.md

 <img width="760" src="https://raw.githubusercontent.com/Microsoft/vscode-iot-workbench/master/gif/example.gif">

 #### Note:
 -  When invoking the **Azure IoT Device Workbench: Provision Azure Services...** command with Azure IoT Hub and Azure Functions, by default, Azure Functions would use the IoT Hub consumer group of `$Default`.
-To switch to another consumer group, please follow the [guide](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-create-through-portal) to create a new consumer group in Azure Poral.
+To switch to another consumer group, please follow the [guide](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-create-through-portal) to create a new consumer group in Azure Portal.
 Then in IoT project, modify the following setting in **function.json**:
     ```
     "consumerGroup": "[consumer_group_name]"
     ```